thorek1/MacroModelling.jl/docs/src/tutorials/calibration.md

 ### Method of moments for nonlinear solutions

-Matching the theoretical moment of the nonlinear model solution to the data is no more complicated for the user than in the linear solution case (see above).
+Matching the theoretical moments of the nonlinear model solution to the data is no more complicated for the user than in the linear solution case (see above).

 We need to define the target value and function and let an optimiser find the parameters minimising the distance to the target.